-As described above, throughput on certain of Pembina's pipelines (in particular, the Syncrude System, the Horizon Pipeline and the Western System) is or will be governed by transportation contracts or tolling arrangements with various producers of petroleum products.
+As described above, throughput on certain of Pembina's pipelines (in particular, the Syncrude Pipeline, the Horizon Pipeline, the Cheecham Lateral, the Nipisi and Mitsue Pipelines and the Western Pipeline) is or will be governed by transportation contracts or tolling arrangements with various producers of petroleum products.
 Any default by counterparties under such contracts or any expirations of such contracts or tolling arrangements without renewal or replacement may have an adverse effect on Pembina's business.
-See "Description of Pembina's Business and Operations - Overview - Conventional Pipelines - B.C.
+See "Description of Pembina's Business and Operations - Overview - Oil Sands and Heavy Oil Infrastructure", "Description of Pembina's Business and Operations - Overview - Conventional Pipelines - B.C.
 Pipelines" and "Description of Pembina's Business and Operations - Industry Regulations and Tariffs".